ishre/advocates/README.md

 # 🏛️ Legal Case Manager

-A comprehensive Next.js SaaS application for legal case management with MongoDB, Google Drive backup, and Gmail integration.
+A comprehensive Next.js SaaS application for legal case management with MongoDB and Gmail integration.

 ## ✨ Features